 Hypothesis: Only moveChild / moveAnnotation commands

-A contains B contains C contains A
+A contains AA contains B contains AA contains B contains C contains A -

 Which kind of errors do we accept?
 How does this interact with concurrent edits?
 Example: Does Delete child fail if the

-does not exist? -→ Postpone -
+removedChilddoes not exist? -→ Postpone -

 Do we need "swapNodes" event? -→ definitely not for now How different from two composed moved commands?